tomByrer/web-engeneering-notes/banner-tips.md

 ### Reasoning

-* Assume that the filename will be dropped:
+* Assume that the filename can be dropped:
-	* web files are often collated (Browserify, Polymer, X-Tag, [CDN](https://github.com/jsdelivr/jsdelivr#url-structure))
+	* web files are often collated (Browserify, Polymer, X-Tag, [CDN](https://github.com/jsdelivr/jsdelivr#url-structure)
-	* many other reasons for file renaming
 * minimal info kept with each file can help:
 	* secure copyright, licence
+		* clear file for use when handed off to new programmer or buisness owner
-	* find project/author for contact, support, upgrades
+	* find project/author for support, upgrades

 ### Contains
 * start with `/*!`, have `@license` inside somewhere, & end with `*/`